hamish-milne/tinystate/README.md

 // Patches are type-checked
 patch(store, { user: { name: 123 } }); // Type error!
 ```

+## Quirks & Caveats

+- Only JSON-serializable data types are supported (no functions, Dates, Maps, Sets, etc.)
+- While object keys can be deleted with `null`, the `null` value itself cannot be stored.
+Consequently a value set to `null` will read as `undefined`.
+- It is not possible to set a value to `undefined` without deleting the key.
+- There is no deferred change notification - listeners are called synchronously after each call to `patch` or `update`.
+However front-end frameworks like React batch updates internally.
+- There are no default values, only the initial state provided to `createStore`.
+Accessing non-existent paths returns `undefined`.
+For mission-critical code, consider making keys optional in your TypeScript types.

 ## Comparison with Other Libraries